Skip to content

 cz changelog --unreleased-version="v1.0.0"

-Remember to use the tag instead of the raw version number
+Remember to use the tag format instead of the raw version number.

-Alternatively you can directly bump the version and create the changelog by doing
+Alternatively, you can directly bump the version and create the changelog by running:

 cz bump --changelog